 We have an extensive range of villas in Menorca for you to choose from.
-Menorca is a superb base for hiking, cycling or horse riding, with gentle inclines and varied terrains.
-Head to Punta Prima or Calan Porter for stunning scenic routes.
+Menorca is a superb base for hiking, cycling or horse riding, with varied terrains and stunning scenic routes.
 If you prefer the water, there are lots of fun activities to get stuck into.
 Try kayaking, paddle boarding and diving.
 Or, if you want to explore the open sea - hire a boat - you might even spot some dolphins!

 We have over 250 villas in Menorca, so you’re sure to find the perfect place to soak up the Spanish sun.
 If there’s a big group of you jetting off for some much-needed Vitamin D, opt for one of our large properties that sleep up to 12 people.
 If you are treating the kids to a summer break or want to whisk your loved one away for some alone time, we have stunning small and medium sized villas that are sure to please.
 Our villas are hand-picked to ensure you have a holiday of a lifetime.
 They come with private pools as standard and offer fantastic facilities such as air conditioning, pool and table tennis tables, WiFi, a BBQ and Bluetooth speakers, and as Menorca is an island, your villa will never be too far from a beautiful beach!

 With each resort offering something different, Menorca is a superb choice for both couples and families alike.
 Our villas can be found in all of the popular Menorca resorts, so there is a villa to suit all tastes.
 Head to a traditional town such as Binibeca or Es Castell, full of charm with pretty cobbled streets and whitewashed houses.
 Or, explore the bustling areas of Calan Bosch or Calan Forcat, with lots of restaurants and bars to keep you feel refreshed.
 Wherever you go, you won’t be far from the stunning coastline Menorca is famous for!